NaturalHiggsMass/HiggsMassMC/README.md

 * When you are done editing the card files, MadGraph will begin generating the processes by pressing `Enter`.
 Once it finishes you will have a root-file that is stored in /Events/run 01/ in the directory you created at the beginning.

+* How to get high pT Higgs only:

+Since we can only apply cut at parton level, the Higgs for the process p p > h > a a has ALWAYS  a zero pt.

+If you want to put a cut on the pt of the Higgs, you need to at least include one jet (probably more) at parton level. and therefore do

+p p > h j , h > a a
+in that case, you can use either
+XXX = ptheavy
+or the
+ {25: XXX} = pt_min_pdg

+Note that
+1) You should want to have a softer pt cut that the one of your analysis (since the pt of the Higgs will be modified by the parton-shower
+2) You might want to (at least) use MLM to have the spectrum correct
+3) Note that heft is not valid when the Higgs pt is larger than the top mass.
+So you will need either a model with the full loop contracted or use the loop induced mode of MG5aMC

 ## Generate GammaGamma background in MadGraph: